abdelrhmanmohsenn/PIC-MCU-Interfacing/ECU_Layer/char_lcd/README.md

        - `lcd_8bit_send_custom_char(&lcd_8bit_config, row, column, chr[], mem_pos)`: Send a custom character to a specific position on the LCD.

 6. **Example**:
-   - Here's a simple

- example of using the LCD driver:

      ```c
      #include "ecu_char_lcd.h"